- 14 Nov 2025

 Use the OR operator when the User Action needs to be evaluated if any one of the conditions is evaluated as true.

-You can add tags while creating a User Action.
+Add tags while creating a User Action.

 For more information, see Push Whatfix content and widgets to Production.